Mrst12/pp5-frontend-react-appy-families/README.md

     - used for selecting fonts for project.
 - Amiresponsive
     - used for testing responsiveness and providing screenshots in different sizes.
+- Favicon converter
+    - used to convert image to a favicon.

 ## Project Setup